mpusz/wg21-papers/src/3045R4_quantities_and_units_library.md

   refactored to use `explicit_import` and `explicit_export` flags instead of wrapping tag types.
 - [Unicode characters and their portable replacements] chapter added.
 - [Framework-only class templates] chapter added.
+- [Special values of a quantity] chapter added.

 ## Changes since [@P3045R2]